drashtiv03/Virtual-Telecaller/README.md

 9. Requirement of google drive bridge as training locally can be computationally expensive.
 10. Another functionality of chatbot which can give responses in written form after manually typing your queries.

+## Fine-Tuning Overview
+The Meta-Llama/Llama-3.2-3B-Instruct model was fine-tuned using:​
+1. Transfer Learning with LoRA for efficient adaptation.​
+2. Quantization to reduce model size and enhance speed.​
+3. Instruction Tuning to improve response accuracy.​
+4. Tokenization for effective text processing.​
+5. Accelerated Training utilizing GPU/TPU and Flash Attention.​
+6. Experiment Tracking with tools like WandB or TensorBoard.​
+7. Inference Optimization for real-time performance.​

 ## Tech Stack
 - React.js
 - Zego Express Engine WebRTC